mlcommons/ck/README.md

   see the [list of shared repositories with CK workflows and actions](https://reproindex.com/components) and real use-cases from our [partners](http://cKnowledge.org/partners.html).

-* CK also helps to implement reproducible papers with reusable research components: see [the list of articles with CK workflows](https://ReproIndex.com/papers) and the [CK-based interactive report with the Raspberry Pi foundation](https://cKnowledge.org/rpi-crowd-tuning).
+* CK can help to implement reproducible papers with reusable research components: see [the list of articles with CK workflows](https://ReproIndex.com/papers) and the [CK-based interactive report with the Raspberry Pi foundation](https://cKnowledge.org/rpi-crowd-tuning).

-* The community uses CK to crowdsource autotuning and co-design of efficient software, hardware and models for emerging AI, ML and quantum computing workloads in terms of speed, accuracy, energy and costs: see the [live CK dashboard with results from different Hackathons, tournaments and crowd-tuning campaigns](http://cKnowledge.org/dashboard).
+* CK can be used to crowdsource autotuning and co-design of efficient software, hardware and models for emerging AI, ML and quantum computing workloads in terms of speed, accuracy, energy and costs: see the [live CK dashboard with results from different Hackathons, tournaments and crowd-tuning campaigns](http://cKnowledge.org/dashboard).